velartrill/velartrill.github.io/orig/kestrel.md

 "You've confirmed those are Shatterhawks?"
 She nods.
 "And the IFF.
 How certain are you it's valid?"

 "Fully.
 We have restricted but live access to your planetary defense grid, certain databases we share for the sake of mutual security.
-It's not just a matter of matching signatures -- the keypairs are listed active in the IFF issuance register and match the craft transmitting."
+It's not just a matter of matching signatures -- the public keys are listed active in the IFF issuance register and match the craft transmitting."

 Right. *Diplomatic courtesy.*